A Line (RTD): History

+Operational issues

-From the A line's opening in April 2016 and until mid-2018, there have been operational issues with the crossing gates due to software problems, resulting in frequent delays.
-Crossing arms have been coming down too early and staying down for too long, and did not react dynamically to variance in arrival and departing times.
-Westword listed the project on its 2016 Colorado Hall of Shame.
-The A Line shares crossings with Union Pacific tracks, adding to the complexity to the crossing gates.
+From the A Line's opening in 2016 until 2019, there were frequent operational issues with the crossing gates due to software problems, resulting in lengthy delays.
+Crossing arms often came down too early and stayed down for too long, and did not react dynamically to variance in arrival and departing times.
+The system's frequent malfunctions resulted in the Federal Railroad Administration (FRA) mandating flaggers along the line as a safety precaution.
+Denver Westword listed the A Line on its 2016 "Colorado Hall of Shame."
+The A Line shares crossings with Union Pacific tracks, adding to the complexity of its crossing gates.
+The A Line's crossing gate problems forced the delay of a different FasTracks commuter rail line, the G Line, due to similar malfunctions and the need for flaggers during testing.
+The G Line eventually began operating without flaggers in 2019.

 In June 2018, the FRA approved a plan to remove the flaggers monitoring the crossing gates along the A Line.
-This approval also allows local jurisdictions to submit requests to the FRA to establish "quiet zones", removing the need for trains crossing through the gates to blow their horns.
-As of February 2019, approval for "quiet zones" at nine of the line's crossings has been granted, to be in effect on March 1, 2019; see Normal Whistle Codes.
+This approval also allowed local jurisdictions to submit requests to the FRA to establish "quiet zones", removing the need for trains crossing through the gates to blow their horns.
+RTD applied for nine such zones in 2019, and all were granted.

+The A Line's crossing gate issues were resolved and the flaggers along the line were removed in early 2019.
+It carried its 50 millionth rider in 2024, and by that time its reputation had reversed.
+It is now considered one of the most reliable services in the RTD network.